jacklule/DataViz-Syllabus/Course Outline.md

 ### [Week 1, Wednesday, August 31](Weeks/week01-02.md)

-#### Getting comfortable with GitHub
+#### Telling Stories with Data
-- Goal: Storytelling with data
+- GitHub for Creating and Sharing
-- GitHub Exercise
+- The Functional Art
-- GitHub Assignment
+- Flowing Data

 #### The Functional Art
 - Assignment: The Functional Art